tock/tock/doc/syscalls/50003_key_value.md

   #### Returns

-  `SUCCESS` if the add command was accepted.
+  `SUCCESS` if the update command was accepted.
 On error, returns:

   - `NOMEM`: Already a pending request for this application or no room in internal buffers to store value.